 Back in its heyday, the Nvidia GeForce GTX 970 was praised universally as the best bang for your buck of the Maxwell generation.
 With an impressive 1,664 CUDA cores and a final boost clock of 1,178 MHz, this 4GB (or 3.5GB, really) card was fully capable of powering basically every AAA game at 1080p – and, in large part still is.

-The GTX 1070 is its successor and the new generation of young blood poised to take the crown off its value-oriented older cousin.
-So what's new?
+However, the GTX 1070 is its successor, and the Pascal follow-up has taken the crown from its value-oriented precursor.
+So, what’s new?

 Well, there's an additional 256 CUDA cores this time round, a higher boost clock running up to 1683 MHz (1797 MHz on the MSI Variant we have in OC Mode) and an additional 4GB of GDDR5 VRAM.